Gluten-Free Gingerbread Cookie Bars (Soft and Chewy!)

 I dusted these bars with powdered sugar.
 If you feel extra ambitious, top them with the cinnamon buttercream frosting I use in this gluten free pumpkin cupcake recipe.

-If you love to bake cookies, I have some great Cookie Baking Tool Recommendations!
+If you love to bake cookies, here are some great cookie-baking tool recommendations!

 Frequently Asked Questions:

-Yes, this cookie bar recipe is based on my popular gluten-free gingerdoodle recipe, which is linked at the top of this page.
+Yes, this cookie bar recipe is based on my popular gluten-free gingerdoodle recipe, which can be found at the top of this page.

 Store these gingerbread cookie bars in an airtight container.
-If you do not plan to eat it all in a day or two, I highly recommend putting the bars into a freezer-safe container or zipper bag.
+If you don’t plan to eat it all in a day or two, I highly recommend storing the bars in a freezer-safe container or zipper bag.
 They store very well in the freezer and thaw quickly.

 A closeup of a gingerbread cookie bar with a bite taken out so you can see the inside.